Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

-Why Employees Hate to Go to Training
+Why Employees Hate Trainings

 In general, employees dislike going to training because it is a disruption in their normal routine.
 For most employees, there is a certain level of comfort in a routine that they develop in the performance of their regular duties.
 Employees, therefore, will resent having to stop their work to go to a mandatory training session.
-The word, 'mandatory' makes it even less appealing because it means employees have no control over whether they want to attend or not.
+The word 'mandatory' makes it even less appealing because it means employees have no control over whether they want to attend or not.
 Mandatory subjects of training are usually ones that are training topics that employers require employees to attend.
 Employees generally like to have some input or control over what they do in the workplace.
 Being forced to go to training is received like a new rule or task that the employee is required to observe.

 Benefits of Getting to Go to Training

 Employers recognize the importance of regular training for employees in their organization.
-Stopping the flow of work and getting coverage for those employees who will be away from their work space are minor inconveniences for the employer who makes training arrangements for employees.
+Stopping the flow of work and getting coverage for those employees who will be away from their workspace are minor inconveniences for the employer who makes training arrangements for employees.
 They make these arrangements in order to allow employees time to participate in training.
 Managers recognize that coordinating training opportunities for their employees is beneficial to both the employee and the organization.
-They know training provides the following benefits:
+They know training provides the following benefits.

 - Getting the tools to do their jobs better.
-Employees who are afforded the opportunity to gain knowledge from attending training sessions will be eventually better at how they perform.
+Employees who are afforded the opportunity to gain knowledge from attending training sessions will eventually be better at how they perform.
 Managers recognize the value of employees doing their jobs more effectively and efficiently.

 - Certifications.
-Employees who attend structured training sessions almost always receive some form of certificate of attendance or participation for attending training session.
-Managers should document the training by placing a copy of the training in certificate in the personnel file.
+Employees who attend structured training sessions almost always receive some form of certificate of attendance or participation for attending the training session.
+Managers should document the training by placing a copy of the training certificate in the personnel file.
 Employees like recognition for such participation and should be given credit for attending.

 - Building up the resume.
 Employees often choose to include details on their resume of training they have attended in the workplace.
 Areas such as customer service, dealing with difficult people, and workplace harassment are training topics that can add to the depth of an individual's training and education.